Wery98/retailers-chromium-extension/readme.txt

 Click the "Import CSV File" button.
 Choose the CSV file with the website list in the file dialog.
 After importing, the websites will be displayed in the extension interface.
-Please note that there will be duplicated websites after import - this will be updated in the future versions.

-Syntax of CSV file:
-stack,name,full_url
-for example: DM1,Robert Dyas,https://DM1.metapack.com/dm/ActionServlet?action=impersonate_retailer&retailerId=167

 You can also remove the list from the memory of the extensions - just click a "Delete Imported CSV file".

-Once you see there is a new DM retailer and you want to add it to the extension, you just create a CSV file with this retailer only (or in the further version of the extension - you can just input a new retailer to the existing file), and then import to the extension.
+Once you see there is a new retailer and you want to add it to the extension, you just create a CSV file with this retailer only (or in the further version of the extension - you can just input a new retailer to the existing file), and then import to the extension.

 3. Searching for Websites
 To search for a website, enter the name in the search bar at the top of the extension interface.